Charlie-Yi-2002/IEM_Session_Logs/README.md

 with at least 10 queries by the user per session.
 Meaning, I want you to generate 100 back and forth messages per session.
 Be creative.
 Note: The user messages should be based on the persona but the ai-responnse should not be.
 Pretend that you are the one answering the user and give reponses that you would give.

+If the ai-responses are not strong then ...
+Give the ai-responses as robust as possible.
+Tt should be similar to a response you (chatgpt) would give.
+Ensure that each message and the corresponding ai-response is unique.
+They should all be different.